Dadudekc/SWARM/docs/migrations/file_ops_migration.md

 ## Overview

-This guide outlines the migration process from scattered file operations to the new centralized `file_ops.py` module.
+This guide outlines the migration process from scattered file operations to the new centralized utility modules.
 The migration will improve code consistency, error handling, and maintainability.

 ## Migration Map